 In their lifetime however, He didn’t come.
 Though He made a way for their sins to be covered through the sacrifice of innocent animals, it wasn’t the same as a Savior coming to take away their sin and restore them to paradise.
 In fact, things just got worse.
 Their descendants saw evil compounded.
 The god of this world took center stage as He appeared to be the one who controlled everything.
 Where was God?
 Where was the promised Savior?

 In every way you might be watching for His salvation this Christmastime, do not let Your trust in God be shaken.
 Rest in the mystery of His timetable.
 Grieve – but not without faith.
-Expect ~ but not with a sense of entitlement.
+Expect ~ but without a sense of entitlement.
 Question ~ but not with a fist.
 History will always reveal that love prevailed in the waiting.

 You don’t always come sweeping in to make a grand statement.
 Many miss the salvation of a Bethlehem moment.
 Don’t let it be me.
 Amen